≡ Menu

 Terminal Illness Rider: If the insured is diagnosed with less than 24 months to live, a portion of the policy’s death benefit can be accelerated at the policyholder’s option.

-Disability Waiver of Premium Rider: If the insured becomes totally disabled, premium obligations are waived during the period of the disability.
+Disability Waiver of Premium Rider: If the insured becomes disabled, premium obligations are waived during the disability period.

-Guaranteed Purchase Option: Available with whole life policies, this rider gives the policyholder a contractual option to purchase additional coverage at specified dates or life events, with no further underwriting.
+Guaranteed Purchase Option: Available with whole-life policies, this rider gives the policyholder a contractual option to purchase additional coverage at specified dates or life events without further underwriting.

 Final thoughts…